matter-labs/zinc/zinc-book/src/08-virtual-machine/00-overview.md

 # Virtual machine

+> The Turing-incomplete VM is not supported anymore.
+> Please, look forward to the upcoming Turing-complete one.

 Zinc code is compiled into bytecode which can be run by Zinc VM.

 Zinc VM is a virtual machine that serves three purposes: executing arbitrary